Generative AI Training and Copyright Law: Conclusions and Outlook

 \textbf{Standardization of Dataset Documentation:} The MIR community can play a leading role in establishing standardized best practices for dataset documentation.
 This could involve the creation of open-source tools for metadata extraction, fingerprinting, and content identification, as well as the development of shared databases for training data attribution.

-\textbf{Engagement with Creators and Rightsholders:} Building trust and collaboration with creators and rightsholders is critical for the sustainable development of generative AI.
+\textbf{Engagement with Creators and Rightholders:} Building trust and collaboration with creators and rightholders is critical for the sustainable development of generative AI.
 Initiatives such as public fingerprint databases and machine-readable opt-out mechanisms can empower creators to assert their rights while enabling researchers to comply with legal and ethical standards.
 This could be supported by technical solutions developed within the MIR community.

+\textbf{Community Action:} Given that the most egregious copyright violations often occur in commercial AI systems, the MIR community faces a choice: Should we accept sponsorship from companies that engage in massive infringement?
+Should we ban papers that use datasets lacking proper documentation?
+These are difficult questions, but they deserve open debate.
+By establishing clear ethical guidelines, the community can signal that it values integrity and will not tacitly endorse harmful practices.

 \textbf{Ethical AI Development:} As generative AI continues to evolve, the MIR community must prioritize ethical considerations in its research and practices.
 This includes not only respecting copyright but also addressing broader issues such as bias, fairness, and the societal impact of AI-generated content.